 Dual diagnosis is a condition where an individual has co-existing mental health disorders along with substance abuse.
 Mental illness, in combination with alcohol and drug addictions, is more common than most people know.

 A dual diagnosis of alcohol and depression together is common, as drinkers may use alcohol to alleviate depressive symptoms.
 Conversely, a person who suffers from alcoholism may develop depression as alcohol is a depressant that creates chemical changes in the brain.
 Dual diagnosis treatment aims to make the distinction between the two conditions and treat them simultaneously.
-At Indianapolis Drug Treatment Centers, our dedicated medical and mental health experts work together to provide patients with the most tailored treatment plan for recovery.
-Call is today at (317) 682-1670 for more information about our treatment programs and services.
+Indianapolis Drug Treatment Centers understands the best dual diagnosis treatment centers are staffed by dedicated medical and mental health experts who work together to provide patients with the most tailored treatment plan for recovery.
+Call Indianapolis Drug Treatment Centers today at (877) 804-1531 for more information about available treatment programs and services.

 The reward center in the brain is stimulated by gratifying actions.
 Stimulation from substances and alcohol produces the same positive effects.
 Enjoyable stimulation can come from food also.
 The same type of stimulation also blocks unwelcome, negative and painful feelings and emotions.
 As the brain learns that gratification blocks the negative, the need for stimulation escalates, thus a development of an addictive cycle.
 When eating food is the stimulus, eating disorders are created such as overeating.

 Depression can lead to substance abuse.
 People with depression disorder find relief using drugs or alcohol by blocking painful feelings.
 This short-term relief dissipates and substance abuse feeds upon the depression.